pittpv/nexus-node/README.md

 <summary>📅 Version History</summary>

 ### 07-07-2025
-⚠️ Delete nodes using the **old version** of the script and only then download the new version.

 - Added support for creating multiple Nexus nodes
     - Batch loading of node IDs via the `nexus-nodes.txt` file or manually
     - `--max-threads` setting